What Marine Surveyors Look For

-Quick Answer: Marine surveyors inspect hull structure, deck and superstructure, mechanical systems, electrical systems, and safety equipment.
-Pre-purchase surveys typically cost $15-25 per foot of boat length.
-A thorough survey takes 4-8 hours for typical recreational boats.
+Quick Answer: Marine surveyors dig into hull structure, deck and superstructure, mechanical systems, electrical systems, and safety equipment.
+If you’re looking at a pre-purchase survey, expect to pay somewhere around $15-25 per foot of boat length.
+The whole thing usually takes 4-8 hours for your typical recreational boat, though I’ve seen some run longer when the surveyor finds surprises.

 Types of Marine Surveys